ec-europa/oe-poetry-client/docs/01-poetry.md

 | `server.uri`              | Your application **callback URI**, the library's server should be handling its incoming requests |
 | `server.callback`         | Your application **callback function**, it will be called by the Poetry service receiving an XML message |

-Below an example of a fully configured `Poerty` factory object instance:
+Below an example of a fully configured `Poerty` factory, ready to be used:

 ```php
 $poetry = new Poetry([